Melania Trump Divorce Rumor: Melania Won’t Leave NYC, Abandons Official Duties

 — The Daily Caller (@DailyCaller) March 11, 2017

-So far, neither Donald Trump nor Melania Trump have publicly addressed the divorce rumors.
+So far, neither Donald Trump nor Melania Trump has publicly addressed the divorce rumors.

 [Featured Image by Joe Raedle/Getty Images]